human-centered-ai-lab/CARVIS-WSI/README.md

 python3 src/main.py -c data/testMeeting.csv -r 5478,4622
 `

+Important to know is that a resolution with the same width/height ratio as the original wsi files has to be chosen.
+Otherwise it is possible that only a part of the original wsi is being extracted.

 > Note: Inside `data` directory must be all .svs files stored which where used by this iMotions meeting!

+When the programm is done with all renderings, "done." will be printed and it wait's for some input to terminate.

 ## Folder Structure
     .                           # Repository Root Folder